 - etc… There are many, many more!

-However, if a more obscure loanword is used that is likely to be unfamiliar to the reader (such as the German zeitgeist, meaning ‘spirit of the age’),
+However, suppose a more obscure loanword is used that is likely to be unfamiliar to the reader (such as the German zeitgeist, meaning ‘spirit of the age’).
+In that case,

 ⤷ it is usually presented in italics.

 Both of these terms have been translated literally from the language in which they first appeared, respectively: